Yellow Sky: Reception

 TV Guide writes, "The unlikely ending doesn't injure this brilliantly filmed and directed Western, which qualifies as one of the best of the genre.
 The high-contrast black-and-white photography is stunning...Dialogue is all the more telling for being sparse, the story is carried visually.
 The music is fine, beginning the action of each scene, then fading as stark realism takes hold and natural sounds are heard."

 Adaptations and remakes

 Burnett published his novel in 1950 as Stretch Dawson.

 The success of the film spawned a radio adaptation starring Peck and hosted by director William A. Wellman, which was broadcast on Screen Directors Playhouse on NBC Radio on July 15, 1949.
 The film was remade in 1967 as The Jackals.
-Filmed in South Africa at Killarney Film Studios by producer-director Robert D. Webb, The Jackals starred Robert Gunner, Diana Iverson and, as the old man, Vincent Price.
+Filmed in South Africa at Killarney Film Studios by producer-director Robert D. Webb, The Jackals starred Robert Gunner, Diana Iverson and, as the old man, the 56 year old Vincent Price.